 As many aircraft still use the 2 pin system, you will probably need an adapter to use your own headphones on a plane.
 Many good quality headphones come with an aircraft adapter, so you just need to take that with you.

-If you don’t have one, or have lost it, then you can buy one cheaply here.
+If you don’t have an aircraft entertainment system adapter, or have lost it, then you can buy one cheaply here.

 Can you use AirPods on a plane?

 Yes, you can use Apple Airpods safely in flight to listen to music on your iPhone, iPod or iPad (in airplane mode), play games, watch downloaded movies etc.

 The one thing you will not be able to do is to use them with the inflight entertainment system as they only operate on Bluetooth so do not come with a plug adapter.
 That is if the airline you are flying with has not yet rolled out the Bluetooth link to their inflight entertainment system.